salimdawood/Portfolio/README.md

 ## Deploy

-This project is deployed on [netlify](https://tiny-swan-ff39bc.netlify.app/).
+This project is deployed on [Github Pages](https://salimdawood.github.io/Portfolio/).